 If Zepatier is combined with sofosbuvir or ribavirin, all of the warnings that apply to sofosbuvir and ribavirin also apply in these cases.
 For more information on sofosbuvir and ribavirin, see the sofosbuvir and ribavirin factsheets.

-The American Association for the Study of Liver Diseases (AASLD) has recommended that all people starting hepatitis C treatment with DAA medications be tested for hepatitis B before starting treatment.
+The U.S. Food and Drug Administration (FDA) has recommended that all people starting hepatitis C treatment with DAA medications be tested for hepatitis B before starting treatment.